firstpersontravel/charter-docs/docs/tutorials/walking-tour.md

 ---
 id: walking-tour
-title: Walking Tour
+title: Walking tour
-sidebar_label: Walking Tour
+sidebar_label: Walking tour
 ---

+In this example, we will create a walking tour with multiple places, routes, and geofences, directions between them, and interactivity along the way.

+*Example to come.*